Taz Express: Development and release

 Taz Express was developed by Zed Two.
 It was shortly shown at E3 1998, but had a longer showing at the next year's E3.
 It was set to release in 1999, but was then delayed into 2000.

 Originally scheduled to launch in North American in October 2000, the release was ultimately canceled following poor sales of the game in Europe.
 It was only released in Europe in August 2000.

 Reception

 The game received polarizing feedback from critics.
-Some reviews were favorable, such as Nintendo Acción's 88/100 score and Official Nintendo Magazine's 85% praise, while other reviews like N64 Magazine's 27% rating and Consoles +'s 5% criticism were far less positive.
+Some reviews were favorable, such as Nintendo Accións 88/100 score and Official Nintendo Magazines 85% praise, while other reviews like N64 Magazines 27% rating and Consoles +s 5% criticism were far less positive.

 Jeuxvideo.com said "Taz Express has all the ingredients of a good license game, but not really those of a good game at all."